 Mr Correy represented two young men charged with defrauding their employer of tens of thousands of dollars by creating fake customer accounts to obtain commissions.
 Our solicitor submitted that their criminal culpability was lower than most similar cases.
 Their manager had drawn them into the scheme unwittingly and they continued the criminal behaviour acting under a degree of duress.
 They feared they would lose their jobs if they ceased.
 The Magistrate agreed with our lawyers’ submissions and dismissed the charges pursuant to section 10.
 No conviction was recorded.

-Mr Correy represented a man charged with 11 counts of Fraud, two counts of Participating in a criminal group and deriving profit from one, and knowingly dealing with the proceeds of crime.
-These offences had a maximum penalty of 20 years imprisonment, and Mr Correy had all the offences withdrawn, including a new charge of deal with money reasonably suspected of being proceeds of crime.
+Mr Correy represented a man charged with 11 counts of fraud, two counts of participating in a criminal group and deriving profit from one, and knowingly dealing with the proceeds of crime.
+These offences had a maximum penalty of 20 years imprisonment, and Mr Correy had all the offences withdrawn, including a new charge of dealing with money reasonably suspected of being proceeds of crime.
 The deal that Mr Correy got his client was better than all the co-Accused received.
 At the sentencing, the magistrate did not record a conviction.

 Australian Criminal Law Group represented a client charged with defrauding a charity of $150,000.
 He successfully argued that the court had alternatives to imprisonment and the Magistrate did not send her to jail.